sourceallies/small-improvements-slack-bot/README.md

 npm install
 ```

-Make sure you are on the dev environment (all dev credentials in your PATH)
+Make sure you are on the dev environment with all dev credentials

 ```
 dev